APIs and urban data

 # understand the long to wide / wide to long transformations.

-filter(ward == "Central" |
+filter(Ward == "Central" |

-ward == "Easton") %>% # Let's focus on Easton and Central Bristol
+Ward == "Easton") %>% # Let's focus on Easton and Central Bristol

 ggplot(aes(x=industry, y=jobs_share)) + # ... and create a bar chart for it jobs distribution